BlakeDarrow/DarrowRecipes/source/sphinx/EasyExport.rst

 | 3. **Prompt Output Name**
 | The user will be prompted for the base export name.

-When batch exporting, each output will be named its corresponding mesh name.
-Reference :ref:`ModeRef`.

-| If you are using the prompted exporter, don't fill out the name in Blender's exporter.
-This tool will automatically use the name of your selected mesh.
 |
-| If you are using the *"Direct Export"* method, there is no worry about accidentally effecting your export name, everything happens behind the scenes.
-Reference :ref:`direct`.
+| If you are not using the *"Direct Export"* method, don't fill out the name in Blender's exporter.

 Prefix and Suffix
 -----------------